 Exercise is an excellent way to deal with anxiety naturally.
 It increases endorphins that make kids feel calm, relaxed and happy. exercise releases brain-derived neurotrophic factor BDNF which lowers anxiety and depression symptoms.

 You don’t have to go to an expensive gym or buy fancy equipment, just take your kids outside.
 Being out in natural settings helps treat anxiety naturally.
 Take your kids out to a natural setting at least once a week and play with them there.
 Try walking, hiking or biking, or just play a game of tag or hide-and-go-seek.
 You’ll all feel better after an outing.
 It’s important that you remember that the better you feel, the better your kids will feel.

 Start with one change at a time so you don’t get overwhelmed and soon you will find that both you and your child feel better.
 In my manual “How to deal with your kids’ anxiety naturally” I offer many more in-depth suggestions about how to deal with anxiety naturally.
-It should be available in 2 months so stay tuned.
+(Manual will be available soon).